ricklon/pidtests/README.md

 # Case: Machine Learn a PID
 # Case: Machine Learn the Tuning of a PID

-# Case: new problme via Open AI GYm
+# Case: new problem via Open AI GYm
 The OpenAI Gym has a pole balancing problem.
 This a classic control system.
-Thet nicely have them problem outlined. https://gym.openai.com/docs/#environments
+They nicely have them problem outlined. https://gym.openai.com/docs/#environments

 ## 1. Apply a PID